AllanCameron/PDFR/inflate_method.md

 If I just want the high order bits, then I can mask out the low-order bits in a similar way.
 If I only want the three high-order bits, then I can create a mask to remove the five low-order bits by doing `0xff - ((1 << 5) - 1)`.
 However, I need to remember to bit-shift my answer to the right by 5 places.
 In our example, `((1 << 5) - 1) = 31` so the mask is `0xff - ((1 << 5) - 1) = 224` which is `11100000` in binary.
 Applying this to `my_byte` with `my_byte & 224` gives 192, since the three high order bits are `110`.
 Now, since I wanted the _value_ of the three high order bits, I want to know what `110` in binary is.
 To do this, I shift `110` to the right by five places using `192 >> 5` to get `00000110`, or 6.

+It will be important to ensure that you keep track of which bit of which byte you have reached during the running of this algorithm.
+You never need to backtrack though, so it is fairly straightforward to write a function that reads and "consumes" bits.

 ## A note on bit ordering
 Although we read individual bytes from left to right, the bits _within_ the bytes are read in chunks from right to left, which can be confusing.
 This means if I talk about the first 4 bits of a byte, I mean the 4 low order bytes, or the 4 bits on the right as I look at the binary number.
 For example, the "first" 4 bits of the first byte would be obtained by `data[0] & 0x0f` in C++ or `bitwAnd(data[1], 0x0f)` in R. The bits themselves within a "chunk" are *not* reversed though, so if the first byte was made of the bits `00001010` then the first 4 bits should be interpreted as `1010` or 10, not as `0101` or 5.

 Sometimes we need to read a chunk of bits from two adjacent bytes.
 What happens then?
 Well, we just take the high order (leftmost) bits from the first byte and stick the low-order bits from the next byte on to their left side.
 For example, if my two bytes are `0xf0 0xca` or `11110000 11001010` in binary, then reading the first 4 bits of this sequence should give me `0000` or 0.
 If I want to read the next _8_ bits, I have to take the `1111` high-order bits from the first byte and stick on the `1010` low order bits from the second byte to give me `10101111` or `0xaf`.

-Despite what is written in various online resources, it is possible to stick entirely to this bit-ordering convention when reading the deflate stream.
+Despite what is written in various online descriptions of Deflate, it is possible to stick entirely to this bit-ordering convention when reading the deflate stream.

 ## Our data as bits
 We now have enough information to start reading our stream.
 It's going to be much easier to see what's happening if we show the individual bits we are working through rather than just talking about bytes.
 Here is our compressed stream as bits: